andycroll/andycroll.com/_posts/2019/2019-02-10-be-careful-assigning-to-has-one-relations.md

 Normally when making assignments to the attributes of an Active Record model, via a `#whatever=` method, the changes are not persisted to the database until you call `#save`.
 In this association case, however, the change to the previously assigned model is written _at the point of assignment_.

-The method I’ve created in the second solution uses the `!` variants of the `create` and `destroy` methods inside a transaction to raise exceptions and rollback both the unassignment of the existing model and assignment of the new one if either fails.
+The method I’ve created in the second solution uses the `!` variants of the `create` and `destroy` methods inside a transaction to raise exceptions and rollback both the removal of the existing model and assignment of the new one if either fails.

 This prevents subtle bugs and the unusual behaviour of implicit writing to the database without calling `#save`.